Louisiana Army National Guard

 The Louisiana Army National Guard (Garde Nationale de l'Armée de Louisiane; Guardia Nacional del Ejército de Luisiana) is a component of the Louisiana National Guard, and the state's reserve force within the United States Army.
 The Constitution of the United States specifically charges the National Guard with dual federal and state missions.
 When not federalized, national coordination of various state National Guard units are maintained through the National Guard Bureau.
 When activated under Title 32, the Louisiana Army National Guard remains under state command as it fulfills a federally assigned mission.
 When activated under Title 10, the Louisiana Army National Guard is a component of the United States Army and is absorbed into the National Guard of the United States.

-Currently, there are approximately 11,500 soldiers serving in the Louisiana Army National Guard, organized into 74 units in 44 parishes (56 armory locations) across the state.
+As of 2025, there are approximately 11,500 soldiers serving in the Louisiana Army National Guard, organized into 74 units in 44 parishes (56 armory locations) across the state.
 When called, units from the Louisiana State Guard may assist the Louisiana Army National Guard.